Central Florida

 Lake Istokpoga Canal meanders through the Kissimmee River basin.

-For water bodies that are below their MFLs or are projected to fall below within 20 years, the water management districts are required to implement a recovery or prevention strategy to ensure the MFL is maintained.
+For water bodies that are below their MFLs or are projected to fall below within 20 years, water management districts are required to implement a recovery or prevention strategy to ensure the MFL is maintained.

 The water management districts use water reservations for several purposes, such as to assist with a natural resource restoration project or as part of a recovery strategy to achieve a minimum flow and level on a water body.
-When the reservation is in place, the quantity of water reserved is set aside for the natural system and may not be withdrawn for human use.
+When a reservation is in place, the quantity of water reserved is set aside for the natural system and may not be withdrawn for human use.

 Resources